-- where TAQA determines that the relevant contract meets the financial asset model for service concession arrangements (as is the case with the PPAs), consideration receivable is allocated by reference to the relative fair values of the services delivered.
-Construction revenue is recognised commensurate with completion of construction when the outcome of the contract can be estimated reliably by reference to the stage of completion; operating revenue is recognised as the service is provided and finance revenue is recognised using the effective interest rate method on the financial asset; - where TAQA determines that the relevant contract contains an operating lease (as is the case with the PWPAs), capacity payments are recognised as operating lease rental revenue on a systematic basis to the extent that capacity has been made available to the off-taker during the year; - revenue under the Red Oak Tolling Agreement is recognised as revenue when the power is delivered; - fuel revenue is recognised as and when amounts are received from the off-takers towards fuel consumed in the production of power and water.
+- where TAQA determines that the relevant contract (whether a PWPA or a PPA) meets the financial asset model requirements for service concession arrangements, consideration receivable is allocated by reference to the relative fair values of the services delivered.
+Construction revenue is recognised commensurate with completion of construction when the outcome of the contract can be estimated reliably by reference to the stage of completion, operating revenue is recognised as the service is provided and finance revenue is recognised using the effective interest rate method on the financial asset; - where TAQA determines that the relevant contract contains an operating lease, capacity payments are recognised as operating lease rental revenue on a systematic basis to the extent that capacity has been made available to the off-taker during the year;

+- revenue under the Red Oak Tolling Agreement is recognised as revenue when the power is delivered; - fuel revenue is recognised as and when amounts are received from the off-takers towards fuel consumed in the production of power and water.
 In the case of power generation and water desalination in the UAE, fuel revenue arises only when the plants have to use back-up fuel for production since generally fuel is provided free of cost in accordance with the terms of the PWPA.
 In other cases, the receipt of fuel revenue is based on the terms of the PPA and accounted accordingly; and - energy and water payments are recognised as revenue when the contracted power and water is delivered to the off-taker.

-Revenue from the sale of crude oil and natural gas is recognised when the significant risks and rewards of ownership are transferred to the buyer.
+Revenue from the sale of oil and gas is recognised when the significant risks and rewards of ownership are transferred to the buyer.
 This generally occurs when the product is physically transferred into a delivery mechanism such as a vessel or a pipeline.
 Oil and gas revenue is stated net of sales taxes, royalties and other similar levies.

-The income from natural gas storage, processing and transport is recognised when the service is provided and accepted by customers.
+The income from gas storage is recognised when the service is provided and accepted by customers.